harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 It uses a spinning magnetic disk for data storage and a magnetic needle for reading and writing.
 You can hear the disking spinning when it is powered on.

-SSD is the newer technology that boosts for its high bandwidth and low latency.
+SSD is the newer technology that boasts for its high bandwidth and low latency.
-It does not use magnetic disk but use semiconductor logical gates.
+It does not use magnetic disk but semiconductor logical gates.
-This means SSD looks like a chip and be made smaller.
+This means SSD looks like a chip and can be made smaller.

 Historically, SSD has been very expensive.
 Their price has dropped dramatically since 2023, thanks to intense market competitions from the Chinese firms.

 #### Comparison of Time Needed for Various Operations

+The following table compares the speed of various memory device and time needed to execute various other operations.

 |Event                           | Time (ns) | Time (\\( \mu s\\))| Time (ms) | Scale                  |
 |--------------------------------|-----------|--------------------| --------- | ---------------------- |